UrielCasas/Biblioteca-Database---PostgreSQL/README.md

 # Library-Database---PostgreSQL
 Academic project for the Database Management subject.
 Approved with a perfect score.
+> If you see something that's wrong or could be improved, please,
+> share it with me.
+All new information is welcome!

 ## 📋 About the project
 Database design and implementation for a library system that manages books, authors, users and loans.